-Please provide data for the 2006 cohort if available.
-If 2006 cohort data are not available, provide data for the 2005 cohort.
+Please provide data for the 2007 cohort if available.
+If 2007 cohort data are not available, provide data for the 2006 cohort.

-2005 Cohort 2006 Cohort B12 .
-Initial 2005 cohort, total of first-time, full-time degree/certificate-seeking students: B12 .
-Initial 2006 cohort, total of first-time, full-time degree/certificate-seeking students: B13.
-Of the initial 2005 cohort, how many did not persist and did not graduate for the following reasons: death, permanently disability, or service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: B13.
-Of the initial 2006 cohort, how many did not persist and did not graduate for the following reasons: death, permanently disability, or service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: B14.
-Final 2005 cohort, after adjusting for allowable exclusions (Subtract question B13 from question B12) B14.
-Final 2006 cohort, after adjusting for allowable exclusions (Subtract question B13 from question B12) B15.
+2006 Cohort 2007 Cohort B12 .
+Initial 2006 cohort, total of first-time, full-time degree/certificate-seeking students: B12 .
+Initial 2007 cohort, total of first-time, full-time degree/certificate-seeking students: B13.
+Of the initial 2006 cohort, how many did not persist and did not graduate for the following reasons: death, permanently disability, or service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: B13.
+Of the initial 2007 cohort, how many did not persist and did not graduate for the following reasons: death, permanently disability, or service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: B14.
+Final 2006 cohort, after adjusting for allowable exclusions B14.
+Final 2007 cohort, after adjusting for allowable exclusions B15.
 Completers of programs of less than two years duration (total): B15.
 Completers of programs of less than two years duration (total): B16.
 Completers of programs of less than two years within 150 percent of normal time: B16.
 Completers of programs of less than two years within 150 percent of normal time: B17.
 Completers of programs of at least two but less than four years (total): B17.
 Completers of programs of at least two but less than four years (total): B18.
 Completers of programs of at least two but less than four-years within 150 percent of normal time: B18.
 Completers of programs of at least two but less than four-years within 150 percent of normal time: B19.
 Total transfers-out (within three years) to other institutions: B19.
 Total transfers-out (within three years) to other institutions: B20.
 Total transfers to two-year institutions: B20.
 Total transfers to two-year institutions: B21.
 Total transfers to four-year institutions: B21.
 Total transfers to four-year institutions: